Elms (Year 4)

 SP Curriculum

-Year 4 Summer Term
+Year 4 spring term

-In this section, you will find a brief summary of what children will be learning in each subject in the SP Curriculum this Summer term.
+In this section, you will find a brief summary of what children will be learning in each subject in the SP Curriculum this spring term.
 In addition to this, you will find the key knowledge the children should know for each unit.
 It would be helpful if you could discuss your child's learning with them in each subject area.

 Knowledge: